Bill Mcanally - 08/28/1965

 Garcia ran the #35 full-time except for Daytona which was run by Chase Elliott, as Garcia was ineligible for the restrictor plate race due to not being 18 yet.
 Eckes scored wins at Atlanta, Darlington and Kansas.
 Eckes was eliminated at the conclusion of the Round of 8 at Homestead.
 He won two weeks later at Phoenix and finished fifth in the final points standings.
 He had ten top five and 13 top ten finishes.
 Garcia had a best finish of second at the season ending race at Phoenix.
 He had three top five and nine top ten results.
 On the ARCA side, Tanner Reif drove full time, wheeling the #16 full time, while Dylan Lupton and Caleb Shrader ran a partial

 schedule.
 Tanner failed to win, but did finish third three times.
 He had five top five and seven top tens, finishing fifth in points.
 In December 2023, it was announced that Tyler Ankrum would compete for MHR full-time, driving the #18 truck.
 McAnally-Hilgemann Racing signed Daniel Dye for 2024.
-Dye will use the #43 from his previous team, GMS Racing.
+Dye used the #43 from his previous team, GMS Racing.
+Christian Eckes also raced again full time for MHR in 2024.
+Ankrum had a good season as he finished 11th when the season opened at Daytona.
+He followed that up the next three weeks with a seventh at Atlanta, and a fifth at Bristol.
+At Las Vegas, he was fast but couldn't chase down Rajah Caruth, as he finished second.
+He made it into

 Jake Garcia 2023